neopolitans/USSObjectModel/README.md

 Some Style Rules provided are not available in some versions of Unity Engine, being accessible only to Unity Engine 2022.2 or newer.

 ## Credits
 The Iroquois USS Object Model has been created by Alexander Gilbertson.
-This repository contains the contents of amajor element, alongside minor elements, of a larger package currently in-development as part of University Coursework (to be released at a later date).
+This repository contains the contents of a major element, alongside minor elements, of a larger package currently in-development as part of University Coursework (to be released at a later date).
 This repository has been allowed to release early by course leaders.

 Iroquois USS Object Model makes heavy use of the following resources: